behdad13/ECG_Heartbeat_Classification-/README.md

 Sickkids_Interview
 ==============================

-An A-Z project for classification of heartbeat using a Deep Learning model
+An A-Z project for classification of heartbeats using a Deep Learning model (CNN)

+All explanations for EDA, feature engineering, data modelling, model evaluation, model deployements are described clearly with code in a jupyter notebook (**Notebooks Directory**)

+explanation of .py files:
+1. make_dataset.py: it converts data from raw format and transfers to the interim folder.
+2. build_features.py: it converts data from intermediate to processed and ready-to-use format.
+3. train_model.py: It trains and validate the model.
+It also includes hyperparameter tuning.
+4. predict_model.py: It predicts the result and tests the model with test and hold-out set.
+5. visualize.py: It visualizes graphs, charts, and confusion matrix.

+I added a folder, called deployement. it includes flask application of the project.
+It gets .csv file, containing a record of ECG signals and gives you the ECG class type

 Project Organization
 ------------